Sedgwick County health officials urge people with COVID-19 symptoms to get tested

 More supplies is just what the county needed during this time as testing is increasing.

-“Still the number is lower than what we would live, because we can easily do 100 a day and we can do more as long as we have the adequate swabs and those are starting to come in,” said Byrne.
+“Still the number is lower than what we would like because we can easily do 100 a day, and we can do more as long as we have the adequate swabs and those are starting to come in,” said Byrne.

 Drive-thru testing is a quick process for patients.
 You simply drive up, show identification, and then you are swabbed in both nostrils by medical staff.